top of page

 Overview

 I am interested in a wide range of questions in moral, social/political philosophy, and moral psychology.
-I have a particularly strong interest in the ethics of mind, personal relationships, moral address, reactive emotions, moral equality and partiality, and the ethics of harming and rescuing.
-Within these areas, I am currently working on two main topics.
+I have a particularly strong interest in the ethics of mind, personal relationships, moral address and responsibility, equality and partiality, and harming and rescuing.
+Within these areas, I am currently working on three (interrelated) topics:

 Publications